IayxSudo/Audio-win/README.md

 A clean and fast music player for Windows, made with WPF, C#, and NAudio.

-No web stuff or extra bloat — just a simple, nice-looking desktop app with a dark design.

-## Features

 - Modern dark look with smooth animations
 - Sound wave visualizer that moves to the music
 - Playlists that save automatically